thedaviddias/Front-End-Performance-Checklist/README.md

 ### How to use?

 For each rule, you will have a paragraph explaining *why* this rule is important and *how* you can fix it.
-For more deep information, you should find links that will point to 🛠 tools, 📖 articles or 📹 medias that can complete the checklist.
+For more deep information, you should find links that will point to 🛠 tools, 📖 articles or 📹 media that can complete the checklist.

-All items in the **Front-End Performance Checklist** are essentials to achieve the highest performance score but you would find an indicator to help you to eventually prioritised some rules amount others.
+All items in the **Front-End Performance Checklist** are essentials to achieve the highest performance score but you would find an indicator to help you to eventually prioritized some rules amount others.
 There are 3 levels of priority:

 * ![Low][low] means that the item has a **low** priority.
 * ![Medium][medium] means that the item has a **medium** priority.
 You shouldn't avoid tackling that item.